 9.3 In addition to the power of nomination granted to the Nominating Committee, any two members of a member club in good standing may nominate any member of a member club in good standing for election by a letter address to the Sail NS Secretary, provided that the member so nominated must endorse his or her consent to nomination upon the said letter.
 All such nominations must be filed with the Sail NS Secretary not less than 10 days before the Annual General Meeting and circulated to member organizations.

 9.4 A candidate for President shall have served on the Board of Directors for at least one year or otherwise be approved as a candidate by a 2/3 (two thirds) majority vote of the current Board of Directors at any Board meeting having a quorum.

-10.1 Meetings of the Board of Directors shall be held as often as the business of the Association may require and shall be called by the Secretary.
+10.1 Meetings of the Board of Directors shall be held as often as the business of the Association may require and shall be called by the Secretary or the President.
 Notice, specifying the date, time and place, shall be given either orally or in writing including e-mail, to Directors within a reasonable time, but non-receipt of a notice by any Director shall not invalidate the proceedings at any meeting of the Board of Directors.

 10.2 No business shall be transacted at any meeting of the Board of Directors unless at least five of the Directors are present at the commencement of such business.

 10.3 Any Board Member who is absent from three consecutive meetings without just cause may be removed by a majority vote of the Board of Directors.
 Any person so removed may appeal the decision at a general meeting of the Association.

 10.4 The President shall take the Chair at every meeting of the Board of Directors.
 If the President is absent, the First Vice President present shall take the Chair and in his/her absence, the Second Vice President.
 If both Vice Presidents are absent, the Directors present shall choose a Director to take the Chair.